-Kimberly is a fourth-year PhD candidate in Civil Systems Engineering at CU Boulder.
-She received her Masters in Civil Engineering with a certificate in Science and Technology Policy from CU Boulder in 2019, and she received her B.S. from Cal Poly, San Luis Obispo in Environmental Engineering in 2017 with a minor in Gender, Race, Culture, Science, and Technology.
+Kimberly received her PhD and Masters in Civil Systems Engineering at CU Boulder in 2021 with a certificate in Science and Technology Policy.
+She received her B.S. from Cal Poly, San Luis Obispo in Environmental Engineering in 2017 with a minor in Gender, Race, Culture, Science, and Technology.
 She also supported and coordinated science-policy related workstreams within UN intergovernmental frameworks and allied processes, such as for the High Level Political Forum, for the United Nations Major Group for Children and Youth (MGCY) for four years (2015 - 2019).
 Previously, she worked in groundwater remediation and innovative solutions for water reclamation and energy reuse using algae biomass as the primary research assistant on projects for the National Science Foundation Global Waste Research Institute and the U.S. Department of Energy.
-Her current interests are on water and sanitation, policy, program impact, and sustainability.

 BS in Environmental Engineering, California Polytechnic University San Luis Obispo, 2017